knaperek/django-cronfield/README.rst

       CRON_string = CronField()

-3. Look at your model in the Django Admin interface (edit model page)
+3. Look at your model in the Django Admin interface (edit model page).